sindresorhus/type-fest/readme.md

 - [`Paths`](source/paths.d.ts) - Generate a union of all possible paths to properties in the given object.
 - [`SharedUnionFields`](source/shared-union-fields.d.ts) - Create a type with shared fields from a union of object types.
 - [`SharedUnionFieldsDeep`](source/shared-union-fields-deep.d.ts) - Create a type with shared fields from a union of object types, deeply traversing nested structures.
+- [`AllUnionFields`](source/all-union-fields.d.ts) - Create a type with all fields from a union of object types.
 - [`DistributedOmit`](source/distributed-omit.d.ts) - Omits keys from a type, distributing the operation over a union.
 - [`DistributedPick`](source/distributed-pick.d.ts) - Picks keys from a type, distributing the operation over a union.
 - [`And`](source/and.d.ts) - Returns a boolean for whether two given types are both true.